-a next-generation molecular visualization program, following UCSF Chimera.
-Compared to Chimera, ChimeraX has better graphics (e.g., interactive ambient shadows), handles large structures (millions of atoms) much faster, and has a more modern, single-window user interface.
-ChimeraX will have documented programming interfaces and an easy-to-use “Tool Shed” web repository of extensions.
+the next-generation molecular visualization program from the Resource for Biocomputing, Visualization, and Informatics (RBVI), following UCSF Chimera.
+Compared to Chimera, ChimeraX has improved graphics (e.g. interactive ambient shadows); faster handling of large structures (millions of atoms); and a more modern, single-window user interface.

 This ChimeraX alpha release is not currently available for CentOS 6 linux.